 In some instances, a fraudster will deceive people by making them believe in an investment that simply doesn’t exist at all.
 In other cases, scammers will impersonate a genuine investment company, leading you to believe that you are in contact with a trusted institution.
 Unfortunately, the reality in both scenarios is that your money is going straight into the scammers’ pockets.
 The fallout for scams like these can be devastating for those involved, with some people losing life-changing sums of money to these scams.

 Here are some tips:

-How have you been approached?
+- How have you been approached?
 Did someone stand at your front door, send you a surprising email or call you unexpectedly?
+Or perhaps someone contacted you out the blue via social media?
 Unsolicited approaches should always ring alarm bells.

-If you think you’ve been a victim of a scam, you should contact Action Fraud.
+- If you think you’ve been a victim of a scam, you should contact Action Fraud and your bank.

 Scammers will target anyone, no matter their age or experience.
 If you’ve been approached about an investment, check out the useful ScamSmart tool on the FCA website.

 Social media platforms such as Instagram, Twitter and Snapchat are being used increasingly to advertise “high returns on low risk investment” opportunities with a noted spike in numbers since the coronavirus crisis began.
 Some of the most common investment types advertised on social media include foreign exchange (AKA Forex), cryptocurrencies and binary options.
 More often than not, the investment doesn’t exist at all.
 In fact the social media page used to sell the investment can be one of many used by a scammer using fake reviews and pictures of luxury items, such as designer goods or flashy cars to hook you in.
 Always do some research on who you are making an investment with to make sure you are not lining someone else's pockets at your own expense and make sure you check the FCA register.
 Just because they tell you they are legitimate, it doesn’t mean they are!